Mottschi/RobotRacing/readme.md

 ## The finish-line
 ![Finish-flag](/assets/images/flag2.png)

-When you end a move on this tile, you will complete the current map.
+When you end a move on the tile holding this flag, you will complete the current map.
 The game will grant you one extra life (up to a maximum of 5 life) and move on to the next map.

 ## Endless mode
 The first 3 maps in this game will always be the same 3 maps, but after you complete all of these in order, you will reach the endless mode, where you will continue to be challenged by randomly generated maps until you finally run out of lifes.